 Cleaning and Sanitation:

-Organization must have a documented inspection / Cleaning and Sanitation Process.
-This process must include all the areas like floor, roof, false ceiling with defined frequencies of Daily / Weekly / Monthly and Annual intervals.
+The organisation must have a documented inspection, cleaning, and Sanitation Process.
+This process must include all areas, such as the floor, roof, and false ceiling, with defined frequencies for daily, weekly, monthly, and Annual intervals.
 This cleaning will rule out the possibility of pest harborage and also will remove the pest traces as well.
-Other than structural areas all equipment must also have a defined cleaning program with frequencies suggested by the OEMs or by the organization.
+In addition to structural areas, all equipment must also have a defined cleaning program with frequencies suggested by the OEMs orthe organisation.

 Waste Management:

-Waste management also plays a very critical role in pest control because poor waste management may lead to serious pest related issues.
-So waste must be placed to the designated place in the right manner (like covered, not accessible etc.) which poses a minimum risk to the food items.
-Waste must be disposed of in quick frequencies to avoid decay and infestation.
+Waste management also plays a crucial role in pest control, as poor waste management can lead to serious pest-related issues.
+Waste must be placed in the designated area in the correct manner (covered, not accessible, etc.), which minimises the risk tofood items.
+Waste must be disposed of at a quick frequency to avoid decay and infestation.

 Control on the Entry Points:

-Controlling the entry of pest is one of the most critical aspects of Pest Management.
-All the doors which are opening directly to the exterior environment must be covered for each small gap/ hole.
-In manufacturing facilities, windows must be covered/screened properly.
-In the warehouses, auto doors are highly recommended with air curtains.
-This will minimize the possibility of pest entry while loading and unloading the materials.
-Other than warehouse doors, all the emergency doors must be packed from all sides (by rubber strip).
-The main entry door must have double door entry so that chances of pest entry can be minimized.
+Controlling the entry of pests is one of the most critical aspects of Pest Management.
+All doors that open directly to the exterior environment must be covered to seal each small gap or hole.
+In manufacturing facilities, windows must be covered/appropriately screened.
+In warehouses, auto doors are highly recommended, accompanied by air curtains.
+This will minimise the possibility of pest entry while loading and unloading the materials.
+Other than warehouse doors, all the emergency doors must be packed from all sides (by a rubber strip).
+The main entry door must have a double door entry so that the chances of pest entry can be minimised.

 Aycan Risotto Rice and Aycan Brown Rice